adam-langowski/Genetic_algorithm_reconstructing_DNA/README.md

 Algorithm reconstructs the sequence using tournament selection as new generations evaluator.

-More detailed informations, analysis and result in attached pdf file (in polish).
+More detailed information, analysis and result in attached pdf file (in polish).